-- The P&R Committee received information on the works undertaken during September 2019 on the Wetton Hills route by Staffordshire County Council, as the Highway Authority, Members are asked to consider whether these have an effect on the decision made in September 2018 to proceed to make a permanent traffic regulation order (TRO) on the Wetton Hills route. - We undertook a residents survey in 2019.
-The results indicate that the Peak District National Park is perceived to be a good place to live by the majority of residents, and generally positive feedback about the Authority was received. - During the last 12 months we have undertaken 2 online surveys and starting on 08/06/21 we are holding a series of 5 online workshops to debate different themes. - Parishes newsletter sent out regularly to all Parish Councils and Meetings within National Park Boundary - Local Plan questionnaires and surveys - Community Engagement We have a page on our website which details how the Authority can help Communities including neighbourhood and village plans and developing community led projects.
+- The P&R Committee received information on the works undertaken during September 2019 on the Wetton Hills route by Staffordshire County Council, as the Highway Authority, Members are asked to consider whether these have an effect on the decision made in September 2018 to proceed to make a permanent traffic regulation order (TRO) on the Wetton Hills route. - We have reviewed our service users survey to ensure relevant data is captured and developed online versions to appeal to all visitors and service users. - During the 2021-22 we undertook 2 online surveys and starting on 08/06/21 held a series of 5 online workshops to debate different themes. - Parishes newsletter sent out regularly to all Parish Councils and Meetings within National Park Boundary - Local Plan questionnaires and surveys - Community Engagement We have a page on our website which details how the Authority can help Communities including neighbourhood and village plans and developing community led projects.
 A communities small grant scheme is also available. - Regular Chief Executive update reports to Authority meetings